 Step 2: Locate side boundaries and house

-Next make a second mud map of the building but draw it much smaller (and without dimensions) in the center of a second sheet.
+Next, make a second mud map of the building but draw it much smaller (and without dimensions) in the center of a second sheet.

-Using your long tape, measure from corners of the house to the boundary corners.
+Using your long tape, measure from the corners of the house to the boundary corners.
 We use two known points (on the corners of the house) and measure to the unknown point (the corner of the boundary).
 This process is known as triangulation and can be applied to the location of any significant trees on the site.

-Remember to locate significant trees on the site and make sure that services such as water, gas, telecommunication lines are located accurately.
+Remember to locate significant trees on the site and make sure that services such as water, gas, and telecommunication lines are located accurately.

-Step 3: Locate direction of north
+Step 3: Locate the direction of north

 Our next step is to take this site data and turn it into a proper (and accurate) base plan.
 While this task can be achieved using conventional hand drafting techniques, we are going to use CAD software.

-Tip: For successful hand drafting you will need a comprehensive set of tools – drawing table, set square, angular drafting tool, compasses, drafting pens, cleaning equipment, erasers etc. These can cost a surprising amount of money.
+Tip: For successful hand drafting you will need a comprehensive set of tools – a drawing table, set square, angular drafting tool, compasses, drafting pens, cleaning equipment, erasers, etc. These can cost a surprising amount of money.
 The CAD software we will use to do the same job and more and yet costs less money!